 We live in a world where increasing numbers of people cross national borders and where our biggest, most complex challenges are global in nature, requiring international cooperation and collaboration to develop real solutions.
 These global trends have created a world in which interdisciplinary, cross-cultural, and cross-national learning, research, and engagement are basic requirements for excellence.
 Institutions who are able to prepare students-of-the-world and support global research and engagement will be the colleges and universities of the next century.
 Global diversity within our institutions is no longer just nice to have, but a scholarly and practical imperative.

-The APLU Institutional Award for Global Learning, Research, and Engagement recognizes public research universities and their leaders who excel in their efforts to drive an inclusive approach to their global engagement, research, and learning, and measure the impact of these efforts.
+The APLU Institutional Award for Global Learning, Research, and Engagement recognizes member institutions and their leaders who excel in their efforts to drive an inclusive approach to their global engagement, research, and learning, while measuring the impact of these efforts.

-As an organization bringing together North America’s public research universities, APLU is committed to public service, to providing access to a high-quality global education for all students (regardless of socio-economic or first-generation status, gender, race, ethnicity, sexual orientation, or age), and to tackling global problems.
-APLU believes every graduating student in North America must have numerous opportunities for significant global learning—exploring the interconnections between people and places around the world and deepening their understanding of similarities and differences across the globe.
-In addition to being a prerequisite for employability in the global economy, global learning is an essential element of higher education in the 21st century, helping learners to imagine different futures and the role they can play in creating a fair and sustainable world.
+As an organization bringing together North America’s public and land-grant universities, APLU is committed to public service, to providing access to a high-quality global education and partnerships for all stakeholders, and to tackling global problems.
+APLU believes every member institution in North America must have numerous opportunities for significant global engagement — exploring the interconnections between people and places around the world and deepening their understanding of similarities and differences across the globe.

-The award recognizes institutional results and demonstrated commitment to:
+The award recognizes institutional results and demonstrated commitment during the last six years towards:

-Submissions for the award are due by June of the Awarding year.
-Each year one winner of the APLU Institutional Award for Global Learning, Research and Engagement will be selected.
-In addition, APLU may award 1-2 “Gold Awards” for excellence in one or several of the four evaluation criteria for this award.
-Please check back in March for the 2019 Application.
+Submissions for the award are due by Thursday, June 30, 2022 at 11:59 PM EDT.
+Each year, one winner of the APLU Institutional Award for Global Learning, Research and Engagement will be selected for receipt of the Platinum Institutional Award.
+In addition, APLU may award 1-3 “Gold Awards” for excellence in one or several of the four evaluation criteria for this award.

-The Award winner and Gold awardees will celebrated at the 2019 APLU Annual Meeting.
-All award winners are expected to present their efforts at a session during the Annual Meeting.
-The session is both an award ceremony and a chance to share your experience to help foster further innovation and adoption of best practices across the higher education community.
+The Platinum Award winner and Gold awardees will be celebrated at the 2022 Annual Meeting in November.
+The Platinum Award winner is expected to produce a 2-minute video to present their efforts during the 2022 APLU Annual Meeting.
+The video will be used as part of the award ceremony and to highlight your experience to help foster further innovation and adoption of best practices across the higher education community.

 A complete application will include the following elements:

-Demonstrate how your institution is committed to empowering all students through global learning.
-To the extent possible provide quantitative indicators of how inclusive your internationalization efforts have been to date and describe how you are working to improve inclusiveness across all dimensions of diversity—socio-economic or first-generation status, gender, race, ethnicity, sexual orientation, age or other categories your institution may monitor.
-Recognizing that not all students cross international borders during their education, explain how your institution fosters “internationalization at home” and provide evidence of innovative approaches to inclusive global learning.
+Demonstrate how your institution is committed to empowering all stakeholders to participate in global engagement activities.
+To the extent possible provide quantitative indicators of how inclusive your internationalization efforts have been to date and describe how you are working to improve equity, diversity and inclusivity across all dimensions—socio-economic or first-in-family status, gender, race, ethnicity, sexual orientation, age or other categories your institution may monitor.
+When thinking about students, and recognizing that not all students cross international borders during their education, explain how your institution fosters “internationalization at home” and provide evidence of innovative approaches to inclusive global learning.

-Provide concrete evidence demonstrating how your institution’s research and engagement missions have benefited from internationalization efforts at your institution.
+Provide concrete evidence demonstrating how inclusive internationalization is integral to your institution’s research and engagement missions.
 Provide evidence demonstrating how the institution supports internationalization of research and engagement activities and show the impact of your accomplishments in these areas.
 Engagement is defined as: “the collaboration between institutions of higher education and their larger communities (local, regional/state, national, global) for the mutually beneficial exchange of knowledge and resources in a context of partnership and reciprocity.”

 Describe how your institution’s leadership makes internationalization a priority within the mission, vision, values, and organizational structure of the university.
 How does the leadership of your institution show its commitment to internationalization, particularly to internationalizing the curriculum?
 How does the administration work with faculty, staff, and students to foster a pervasive culture of internationalization?
 Describe the reach and breadth of your internationalization efforts.

-How does your institution measure progress (towards increased inclusiveness and pervasiveness of internationalization as well as other goals related to internationalization) and assess the outcomes/impact from internationalization?
+How does your institution measure progress (towards increased inclusivity and pervasiveness of internationalization as well as other goals related to internationalization) and assess the outcomes/impact from internationalization?
+Applicants should include any key performance indicators in this section.

 Applications may include up to five pages of additional relevant information.

-March - April: Question period—questions to be submitted to APLU in writing.
+Monday, March 7 – Friday, June 3: Question period—questions to be submitted to APLU in writing at email@example.com.

-July – August: Review panels will review proposals and determine the winner and Gold awardees.
+Tuesday, July 5 – Friday, August 12: Review panel will review proposals and determine the Platinum winner and Gold Awardees (if applicable).